‘The EU has developed better than Switzerland’

 + Read the interview with anti-EEA figurehead Christoph Blocher

-For Peter Bodenmann, then president of the Social Democratic Party, who was committed to strengthening Swiss cooperation with European partners, it was a heavy defeat.
+For Peter Bodenmann, then-president of the Social Democratic Party, who was committed to strengthening Swiss cooperation with European partners, it was a heavy defeat.
 The Valais hotelier is still convinced he was right.

 swissinfo.ch: At every anniversary of the “no” vote to the EEA, your then-opponent Christoph Blocher celebrates, while you are portrayed in the media as the big loser of that campaign.
 Does that bother you?